 Amplifier Channels

 You may want to bridge a two channel amplifier to provide greater power to a single channel output such as a subwoofer.
-(This effectively converts the two channel amp into a mono amp) Or you may want to feed multiple subwoofers each with separate channel from a mutli-channel amplifier.
+(This effectively converts the two channel amp into a mono amp) Or you may want to feed multiple subwoofers each with separate channel from a multi-channel amplifier.
 Dual voice coil subs ensure the flexibility to allow the best connection.

 Conclusion